Online Master’s in Bioinformatics Programs

 This work aims to discover new types of biology and make predictions that can improve human health.
 The methods of computation used by bioinformatic scientists include mathematical modeling, analytical methods, and simulation.

 Bioinformatics is an interdisciplinary specialty combining several different but complementary fields to solve complex biological problems.
-Some of these fields include biology, physics, biomedical engineering, chemistry, genetics, genomics, neurology, biostatistics, mathematics, and computer science.
+These fields include biology, physics, biomedical engineering, chemistry, genetics, genomics, neurology, biostatistics, mathematics, and computer science.

 People who choose this career path have strong scientific skills and a desire to help others through their research.
 Most have already worked in healthcare for several years.
 Since the profession typically requires at least a master’s degree, many schools now offer the opportunity to earn credentials online.
 This option is ideal for those looking to advance their career or change their course.